-- Hog Island Trail (3 miles) Visitors to Hog Island may walk the three-mile trail around the perimeter of Hog Island and explore shorter island trails.
+- Hog Island Trail (5 miles) Visitors to Hog Island may walk the five-mile trail around the perimeter of Hog Island and explore shorter island trails.

 Todd Wildlife Sanctuary has a long history of human use.
 Attracted by the area’s abundant clam beds, the Abanaki people fished on Hog Island and Hockomock Point for many thousands of years.
 In the late 1600s and into the 1700s, European settlers cut the timber from the shorelands and established farms, pulling rocks from the fields and piling them into the walls that exist to this day.
 Hog Island is one of many Maine coast islands that bears the name of the livestock that roamed its new-world pastures.

 The establishment of Todd Wildlife Sanctuary was made possible through the inspiration of Mabel Loomis Todd, who purchased Hog Island to save it from logging in 1908.
 Following her mother’s death in 1932, Millicent Todd Bingham worked to preserve the island and establish the ecology camp in concert with Audubon in 1936.